Palto Alto PCNSE Practice Exam Questions

 Explanation:

-B. The TCP connection terminated without identifying any application data:
+B. The TCP connection terminated without identifying any application data and C.

 D. The application is not a known Palo Alto Networks App-ID: